KevinAst/visualize-it/src/util/ui/svelte-native-forms/README.md

 **API:**
 ```
-<FieldErr [forId=""]     ... identifies the field to monitor errors on, as defined by the
-                             field's DOM ID (mutually exclusive to forName)
-          [forName=""]   ... identifies the field to monitor errors on, as defined by the SNF
+<FieldErr [forName=""]   ... identifies the field to monitor errors on, as defined by the SNF
                              fieldName (which can be the DOM name or id attributes, name taking
                              precedence)
                              DEFAULT: implicit <label> containment